Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 ISBN: 9780732285661

-Notes: The Soviet and post-Soviet travels of a feminist / vegetarian / music-student / backpacker / reality-show contestant / free-lance ABC & SBS journalist / yummy-mummy & inner-city trendie.
-As you can imagine it's often clueless and glib, but to be fair she also presents a lot of interesting material from her visits to Russia between 1990 and 2007.
+Notes: The Soviet and post-Soviet travels of a feminist / vegetarian / music-student / backpacker / reality-show contestant / free-lance ABC & SBS journalist / yummy-mummy & terrace-renovating trendie.
+As you can imagine most of the time it's clueless and glib, but to be fair she also presents a lot of interesting material from her visits to Russia between 1990 and 2007.
 (See also the Sept 2009 podcast at the ABC website).

 Report on a trip to Moscow to attend the International Meeting of the Society of Exploration Geophysicists